-Chair, Children's Financial Network
+Neale Godfrey, Chair of Children's Financial Network

 Neale Godfrey had it all—family, friends, and a fabulously successful career—but constantly felt bad about not being able to do it all, all the time.
 Read on for why she wishes her younger self could let go of that guilt.

-Arts & Entertainment Critic
+Joyce Kulhawik, Arts and Entertainment Critic

 Renowned arts and entertainment personality Joyce Kulhawik is a tough critic.
 But she wouldn't judge her younger self—she'd tell her to love herself exactly as she is.
 Because that's where true power comes from.

-President and CEO, America's Promise Alliance
+Marguerite Kondracke, President and CEO of America's Promise Alliance

 Marguerite Kondracke, the President and CEO of America's Promise Alliance, has had a fast-paced, illustrious, and successful career.
 But she'd tell her younger self to take time to smell the flowers, too.
 Here's what reminded her of this important truth.

-Entrepreneur, Media Personality, & TV Casting Producer
+Lande Yoosuf, Entrepreneur, Media Personality, and TV Casting Producer